plain-solutions-gmbh/kirby-components/README.md

 ![files selector](https://raw.githubusercontent.com/youngcut/kirby-components/main/.github/selector_files.png)

-These will shown in the selector.
-You can style this with the `selector` property:
+These images will shown in the selector and you can style this with the `selector` property:

 ```yml
 my_field: